How Courts Oversee Ballot Initiatives

 Similarly, the Michigan Supreme Court invalidated a statutory geographic distribution requirement for petition signatures, holding that a 15 percent cap of signatures per congressional district “imposes an additional substantive requirement that does not advance any of the express constitutional requirements.”

-The Arkansas Supreme Court, meanwhile, recently rejected a challenge to a new law that requires signatures to be gathered from at least 50 counties (up from the original requirement of 15 counties) and prohibits sponsors from curing signature defects if the deadline for filing petitions has passed.
+The Arkansas Supreme Court, meanwhile, rejected a challenge to a new law that requires signatures to be gathered from at least 50 counties (up from the original requirement of 15 counties) and prohibits sponsors from curing signature defects if the deadline for filing petitions has passed.

 Courts have invalidated various other canvassing restrictions as inconsistent with direct democracy rights.
 For example, in Missouri, a closely divided supreme court rejected a legislative effort to prohibit signature gathering before a secretary of state certifies a referendum, holding that this requirement did not guarantee sufficient time to gather signatures and therefore unreasonably impinged on the constitutional right to hold popular referenda.
 Similarly, the Arkansas Supreme Court invalidated a requirement that sponsors of ballot initiatives obtain background checks on canvassers.

 Courts also review canvassing restrictions to ensure they do not implicate other rights.
 Federal courts have recognized that petition circulation is “core political speech because it involves ‘interactive communication concerning political change.’”
 Accordingly, courts have invalidated various restrictions on signature collection, such as prohibitions on paid canvassers, requirements that petition circulators be registered voters and wear badges displaying their names, requirements that their names and addresses be made publicly available, and restrictions on where and when they can canvas.
-Courts have divided on whether states can or cannot, consistent with the First Amendment, prohibit sponsors from paying canvassers per signature gathered
+In Florida, a federal trial is set to start on February 9, 2026 about whether the state violated federal free speech and association rights by enacting a law that, under stiff criminal and civil penalties, requires petition circulators to be Florida residents and U.S. citizens and imposes other onerous administrative requirements on them.

 In addition to reviewing restrictions on signature gathering, courts also resolve disputes over the validity of individual signatures and whether state officials are properly reviewing them.
 For a term limits initiative in North Dakota, the secretary of state invalidated nearly 30,000 signatures because he perceived a pattern of fraud based on a small number of signature inconsistencies.
 The sponsors sued, and the North Dakota Supreme Court ordered the secretary to place the initiative on the ballot, holding that state law did not authorize these rejections.
 The Arizona Supreme Court similarly rejected an attempt to throw out signatures for a proposed campaign finance transparency initiative based on technical legal defects.
 Courts have also applied First Amendment principles to invalidate state actions that disqualify signatures for immaterial reasons.

 Courts sometimes uphold official decisions to exclude signatures.
 In Oregon, for example, the state supreme court agreed with the secretary of state’s decision to exclude signatures from inactive voters based on the state constitution’s specification that signatures be from “qualified” voters.

 Courts review ballot descriptions.

 When measures are placed on a ballot, they are accompanied by a brief description intended to inform voters as to how the measure, if adopted, would change state law.
-In some states, the secretary of state drafts this description, sometimes together with a special ballot board or the attorney general; in others, the sponsor drafts it.
+In some states, the secretary of state drafts this description, sometimes together with a special ballot board or the attorney general; in others, citizen sponsors draft it.
 Courts adjudicate disputes over whether explanatory language is “clear and honest,” often with some deference toward any state officials involved in the process but with an eye to ensuring that voters have the information they need to make a “reasoned, rational decision.”
 In deciding these cases, courts can become participants in the drafting process, revising the challenged description and issuing the final version.

 Courts hear similar challenges to descriptions drafted by sponsors.
 In Nevada, for example, a citizen challenged a ballot initiative that would have required voters to present certain identification at the polls, arguing that the initiative description was misleading because it claimed that the initiative would improve “voter integrity” and speed up the processing of mail-in ballots.
 The court agreed, rewriting the description to be briefer and more neutral in tone.